Updated March 18, 2023

 SELECT CUSTOMER.NAME, CUSTOMER.STATE, CUST_ORDER.ITEM_DES

 ON CUSTOMER.CUST_ID =CUST_ORDER.ID;

-This result shows the matching records for cust_id 121,908 and 178 which are common in both the tables.
+This result shows the matching records for cust_id 121,908 and 178, which are common in both tables.
 But the other cust_ids are excluded as they are not present in the CUST_ORDER table.
 Similarly, the other JOINs can be performed.

-The UNION keyword is used to combine the distinct values of two or more select statements.
+The UNION keyword combines the distinct values of two or more select statements.

 SELECT CUST_ID FROM CUSTOMER UNION SELECT ID FROM CUST_ORDER;

 The above query will show the below result.

 This keyword combines two or more select statements but allows duplicate values.